HAPPY NEW YEAR

 A Word from Guy Petheram

-If you’ve been inspired by these remarkable trees, why not join us for one of our tree walks?
-On these guided tree walks you’ll learn identification skills, and along the way, you’ll uncover some of the natural and cultural histories associated with different trees.
+If you’ve been inspired by these remarkable trees, why not join us for one of our tree workshops?
+You’ll learn identification skills, and along the way, you’ll uncover some of the natural and cultural histories associated with different trees.

 Share this post